 1. Expand the definition.

-If we are to integrate entrepreneurship into the core of our educational systems, we must begin by re-defining the term in a way that is accessible to all, regardless of their circumstances, interests, or chosen path.
+If we are to integrate entrepreneurship into the core of our educational systems, we must begin by redefining the term in a way that is accessible to all, regardless of their circumstances, interests, or chosen path.

 Entrepreneurship at its core is a process of discovery – the search for the intersection between our own interests and abilities and the needs of our fellow humans.
 It does not require, big ideas, venture capital, a unique personality, or an Ivy League MBA.
-It simply requires discovery skills – skills that anyone can learn to develop, yet skills that our system of education have historically undervalued, overlooked or ignored.
+It simply requires discovery skills – skills that anyone can learn to develop, yet skills that our system of education has historically undervalued, overlooked, or ignored.